angelmiari/solstice-private/README.md

 - You can use **.irc connect** to connect to the IRC

-- You may need to reinject Solstice the first time due to the client generating your data.
+- You may need to reinject Solstice the first time due to the client generating data.

+- A license key for this client is **not** required (server-side authentication is disabled) Your license will be activated automatically.

 - This is a **fork** of Solstice developed by **lunii** and **angelmiari**

 - The client **will not** be getting updated to newer versions.
 Please do not ask me to do so.